SurajSSingh/Site/content/blog/my-12in23/index.md

 I had some small experience with Rust during my graduate program, specifically with implementing algorithms for my Data Mining course work.
 Beyond that, I wanted to learn more about Rust and thought working through some exercises would help with that.

-For this month, I had a mix of functional programming with some imperative code, which Rust excels at.
+For this month, I had a mix of functional programming with some procedural code, which Rust excels at.
 I really loved the way I could chain functions (usually through the Iterator trait), but could always add small imperative elements like mutable variable to help build my solution.
 The hardest problem for me was the [Simple Linked List](https://exercism.org/tracks/rust/exercises/simple-linked-list) exercise.